buildLittleWorlds/career-power-skills-and-AI/the-90-day-system.md

 Note: this system is shamelessly stolen (and adapted a bit) from my favorite "AI news" Youtube channel, Marketing AI Institute.
 This channel has developed a pretty consistent set of suggestions for enterprise use and adoption of artificial intelligence, and I have benefited from their ideas.
 This episode in particular lays out the process I have adapted to my uses: [start at the 8:50 mark](https://www.youtube.com/watch?v=O82EFInRXQE&t=27s) if you are interested in watching (highly recommended).

-1. Pilot your use of AI tools over a 90-day period
+1. Pilot your use of AI tools over a 90-day period (if you are in a hurry, there's a 45-day version too)

    Find a 90-day stretch when you can implement this process in a disciplined, consistent way.
 Do not start it until you are committed to following through.